200713-dotnet/project-challenge-p0-Pyrodron/README.md

 ### store

-+ [required] there should exist at least 2 stores for a user to choose from
+O [required] there should exist at least 2 stores for a user to choose from
 + [required] each store should be able to view/list any and all of their completed/placed orders
 + [required] each store should be able to view/list any and all of their sales (amount of revenue weekly or monthly)